Blackhat (film): Home media

 Blackhat was released on Blu-ray and DVD on May 12, 2015, in North America.
 The Blu-ray edition includes both a DVD copy of the film and a voucher for an UltraViolet/iTunes digital copy, as well as three featurettes: "The Cyber Threat", "On Location Around the World" and "Creating Reality".
 The DVD edition contains only one featurette: "Creating Reality".

 In Australia, the film was originally slated to be released theatrically on February 25, 2015, but due to its poor performance at the U.S. box office, it was instead released straight to home video on May 14, 2015.
 In the UK, the film was also released on Blu-ray and DVD on June 22, 2015.

+Arrow Films announced an Ultra HD Blu-ray for release in May, 2023.
+The release was delayed to June, then to September, then to October 31, and finally to November 27 in the UK followed by the North American release on November 28.
+It includes the theatrical, international, and director's cuts of the film, the same supplements as the Blu-ray, and new interviews with cinematographer Stuart Dryburgh and production designer Guy Hendrix Dyas.
+The international cut of the film is identical to the US theatrical cut, except for the removal of a portion of a scene in which Barrett identifies one of the villains by his gang tattoos.

 Director's cut

-Michael Mann premiered a re-edited 136-minute director's cut of the film at the Brooklyn Academy of Music on February 20, 2016.
+Michael Mann premiered a re-edited version of the film at the Brooklyn Academy of Music on February 20, 2016, which was labeled a "revised cut."
 The re-edited version played once, as part of a retrospective series of Mann's films.
 The primary change in this cut was the movement of the film's nuclear reactor attack sequence from the opening to the middle of the film.
 Mann originally intended to place the reactor sequence in the middle, but moved it to the beginning of the theatrical cut just before its release.
+Other changes from the theatrical cut include shortened dialogue and added scenes; dialogue is removed between Lien and Hathaway just before their sex scene, after they escape the Koreatown restaurant; a new sequence was added, showing Hathway, Lien and Jessup evading a tail upon their arrival in Hong Kong; and a new scene was added of a cargo vessel full of soy being denied entry to the Port of Rotterdam.

-It premiered on FX on May 9, 2017.
-In 2018, it was made available exclusively on DirecTV, but was later removed from the service.
+The new cut premiered on the FX cable channel on May 9, 2017, with some further changes and remix, and was labeled a director's cut.
+In 2018, it was made available exclusively on DirecTV, for a limited time.

+Arrow Video released the 132-minute director's cut commercially for the first time in 2023, as a bonus feature in 1080p, included with the Limited Edition versions of their 4K Ultra HD Blu-ray and Blu-ray releases of the movie on November 27, 2023, in the UK and November 28, 2023, in the US and Canada.